 Once you have a helpful, user-friendly site, you need to make sure that your potential patients can find it.
 The best way to do this is with search engine optimization, or SEO.

-Medical SEO involves identifying the keywords and phrases people use to search for the services you offer, then incorporating them on your site where relevant.
+This marketing idea for doctor offices involves identifying the keywords and phrases people use to search for the services you offer, then incorporating them on your site where relevant.
 Then, when someone searches for those keywords on a search engine like Google, they can navigate to the appropriate page on your site.

 Traditional advertising methods require you to choose where you want to promote your business based on the target demographics of different media outlets.
 For example, you may choose to run ads in your local paper, on your local TV news station, or in a magazine related to your industry.